preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 Use these settings to decide for how long likes, comments, ratings and page feedback should be displayed here.
 The default setting is "No limit" but you can select one week, two weeks or one month instead.

 .. image:: page-rollup-settings-social-new2.png

+In Omnia 6.10, an additional option is availabel here: Page Statistics.
+Use it the set the social period for a statistics quesry.

 Layout and Write
 **********************